Sculpture in Mexico: 20th century

 Differentiated by its objectives and the emphasis of its theme, three currents emerged: an indigenist, archaic and folkloric; another, neoclassical, civic and historical; and a third, socialist, with ideological propaganda.

 During the 20th century, great exponents of Mexican sculpture are Rómulo Rozo, Enrique Gottdiener Soto, Juan Soriano, José Luis Cuevas, Sebastián and Mathias Goeritz.

 21st century

-During the 21st century, great exponents of Mexican sculpture are Pedro Reyes.
+During the 21st century, great exponents of Mexican sculpture are Rafael Coronel, Javier Marín, and Pedro Reyes.